When did you think of starting your own label for the first time? What difficulties did you face?

 So, the album is a homage to the music of that time?

 Yes, you could say so.
-It is kind of tribute to the pioneers of electronic music.
+It is a kind of tribute to the pioneers of electronic music.

-Do you use instruments of that particular time?
+Do you use instruments of that particular time as well?

-Not really, I use various instruments from different time periods.
-My main instruments are tape (recorders, delays, loopers), sound processors, synthesizers, (including digital ones) and computer to make final montage.
+Not really, I use various instruments from different periods of time.
+My main instruments are tape recorders, delays, loopers, sound processors, synthesizers (including digital ones), and computer, where I make the final montage.

-You have a new collaborative record Indirect meets Nikolaienko - Ode To The Sea - coming out soon.
-Tell me a bit about the process of recording.
+Your new collaborative record Indirect meets Nikolaienko, Ode To The Sea is coming out soon.
+How did you record it?

-In the end of 2014 I contacted guys and offered to make a record together.
-We took some sketches from both sides as a basis.
-Some tracks were recorded live, some were jammed around, others were tracked out in parts.
+In the end of 2014, I contacted the guys and offered to make a record together.
+We took some sketches to make a foundation.
+Some tracks were recorded live, some were just jams, others were tracked in parts.
 Production duties were held by Gena (Potreba) and me.
-He was responsible for the content, the sound part was on me.
-There are also Anton Ostrometskii on drums, Lesha Volosunov on guitar, Emil Asadov on bass and Ania Brighataya on vocals.
-We’ve traveled to each other a lot during the recording process.
-A big part of work was conducted distantly, Gena was sending me MIDI tracks, and I was sending him audio back.
-It could have been done in a couple of months, but because of distance and workload it took a year and a half.
+He was responsible for the content, the formal aspects were on me.
+There are also Anton Ostrometskii on drums, Lesha Volusunov on guitar, Emil Asadov on bass and Ganna Brizhata on vocals.
+We’ve traveled to each other’s places a lot during the recording process.
+Huge part of the work was conducted remotely, though: Gena was sending me MIDI tracks, and I was sending him audio tracks back.
+It could have been done in a couple of months, but because of distance and workload, it took a year and a half.
 Anyway, all of us are satisfied with the result.
-Ode to the Sea is released on November 18.
+Ode to the Sea is to be released on November 18.

 Besides making music and running a label, you also organize experimental music events.
-How do people in Kyiv take it?
+How do they take it in Kyiv?

-Last spring I made a series of three events in Closer called Muscut Live.
-The guests were my musician friends who I was willing to bring to Ukraine - Andrew Pekler, Nicola Ratti and Mads Emil Nielsen.
-The plan was the same as with the first release on the label - to test the reaction of the audience.
-Sadly, dance events and parties gather more people than the gigs, which makes it harder to pay back the expenses.
-Though it depends, of course.
-For example, Andrew Pekler’s gig had 80 tickets sold, what, according to him, is twice the number of people he would gather on his solo gig in Berlin.
+Last spring, I made a series of three events in Closer called Muscut Live.
+The guests were my musicians friends who I was willing to bring to Ukraine: Andrew Pekler, Nicola Ratti, and Mads Emil Nielsen.
+The plan was the same as with the first release on the label: to test the reaction of the audience.
+Sadly, dance events and parties gather more people than concerts do, making it harder to pay back the expenses.
+It depends, of course.
+For example, Andrew Pekler’s show had 80 tickets sold; according to him, this is twice the number of people he would gather on his solo gig in Berlin.
 Maybe next spring I’ll throw some more events.

 You’ve been on tour in Europe, how was your music received by audience there?

-You can’t tour that much with my music because it is not mainstream.
-It happens, though.
-Last summer I’ve managed to get on micro tour and play in Zurich and Milan, which was amazing.
-In Zurich, I was warming up one of my favorite artists - Space Lady.
+You can’t tour that much with music like mine, because it’s not mainstream.
+It can happen, though.
+Last summer, I’ve managed to get on a micro tour and play in Zurich and Milan, which was just amazing.
+In Zurich, I was opening for one of my favorite artists, Space Lady.
 In Milan, I had a solo gig.
-Both audiences were great, being 10–15 years older than ours on average, I guess.
+Both audiences were great, being maybe 10–15 years older than our is, I guess.

-The mix sneaks out your more ‘dancy’ side.
-What do you value the most in the dance music?
+The mix exposes your dance music side.
+What do you value the most in dance music?

-For the mix, I’ve used my long-time favorites from different times.
-Honestly, I’ve never liked the term “dance music”.
-I use it myself, because the mankind hasn’t come with a better word yet.
-There is music with quite obvious pulsation, which can also be abstract.
-On the interview to Andrei Gorohov, Jan Jalinek once said: “What can be more abstract than 4 beats in a bar?”
+For the mix, I’ve used my absolute favorites from different times.
+Honestly, I’ve never been fond of the “dance music” term.
+I use it only because the mankind hasn’t come up with a better one yet.
+There is music with quite an obvious pulsation which can also be abstract.
+As Jan Jelinek once said in his interview with Andrei Gorokhov, “What can be more abstract than 4 beats in a bar?”

 What are Muscut’s plans for the nearest future?

-If everything works out as planned - there is some stuff for 2017.
+If everything works out as planned, there is some new stuff for 2017.